YordanGeorgiev/qto/doc/md/features_doc.md

 ### 3.2.
-Table(s) load via a single one-liner
+Tables load via a single one-liner
-The developers should be able to load a table to the database via a single oneline call
+The developers should be able to load one or many tables to the database via a single oneline call.